royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ## The Scenario
 We have a honeypot service deployed in our network. this service is intended to lure attackers by exposing seemingly lucrative endpoints.
 For example RDP, SSH Servers, various databases, and more. since these aren't real services, usually we wouldn't expect anyone to try to communicate with them, and so upon detecting such a connection attempt the honeypot service must inform us of this incident.

 In our cloud platform, we run an audit service, and we would like the honeypot to report to it directly for each suspicious incident.
-To do this we much put in place secure authentication and authorization means, so the honeypot service can communicate with the backend securely.
+To do this we must put in place secure authentication and authorization means, so that the honeypot service can communicate with the backend securely.

 We are going to use AWS IoT for this since everything it provides can easily be used with any scenario and not necessarily with actual IoT devices.